seunomosowon/TA-mailclient/README.md

 This only fetches emails form the 'inbox' folder.
 A future upgrade might include support for additional mailbox directories.

-By default, it fetches up to 25 new emails at every run.
 Be sure to set the interval to run this as frequently as required.

 It supports all 'text/*' content types and several well known scripts (.bat, .js, .sh) detailed below: